revbayes/revbayes.github.io/tutorials/chromo/index.md

     ancestralStateTree(phylogeny, anc_state_trace, "output/ChromEvol_clado_final.tree", include_start_states=true, burnin=0.25, reconstruction="marginal")

-And that’s it!
+And that's it!
 Figure [fig:chromevol_clado] shows the ancestral state estimates plotted on the tree.
-The start states of each lineage (the state after cladogenesis) are plotted on the ’shoulders’ of each lineage.
+The start states of each lineage (the state after cladogenesis) are plotted on the 'shoulders' of each lineage.
 You may want to try stochastic character mapping for a different and possibly better visualization of cladogenetic and anagenetic changes.